grafov/m3u8/README.md

 M3U8
 ====

-This is a most complete opensource library for parsing and generation of M3U8 playlists.
-M3U8 playlist format used in HTTP Live Streaming (Apple HLS) for internet video translations.
+This is a most complete opensource library for parsing and generating of M3U8 playlists used in HTTP Live Streaming (Apple HLS) for internet video translations.

 Features are: